bodo-ai/Bodo/docs/source/programming_with_bodo/bodo_api_reference/udfs.rst

 UDFs can be used to compute one value per row or group (map functions) or compute an aggregation (agg functions).
 Bodo provides APIs for both, which are summarized below.
-Please refer to :ref:`pandas` for more information.
+Please refer to :ref:`supported Pandas API <pandas>` for more information.

 Map Functions: